Bonita Granville: 1942–1947: Stardom

-In 1941, Granville signed with RKO Pictures and immediately found more substantial supporting roles in The Glass Key (1942) and Now, Voyager (1942), for which she was loaned out to Paramount and Warner Bros.
-Following her leading role in Seven Miles from Alcatraz (1942), director Edward Dmytryk, soon cast her in RKO's World War II anti-Nazism film Hitler's Children (1943).
+In 1941, Granville signed with RKO Pictures and immediately found more substantial supporting roles in The Glass Key (1942) and Now, Voyager (1942), for which she was lent to Paramount and Warner Bros.
+Following her leading role in Seven Miles from Alcatraz (1942), director Edward Dmytryk cast her in RKO's World War II anti-Nazism film Hitler's Children (1943).
 The film was a commercial and critical success, becoming one of the studio's highest-grossing films of the year, and one of the highest-grossing for both RKO and 1943.
-However, the studio relegated her to B-films such as Youth Runs Wild (1944) and The Truth About Murder (1946).
-She continued to be loaned out to other studios.
-For example, she was loaned to MGM for two Andy Hardy films with Mickey Rooney, Andy Hardy's Blonde Trouble (1944) and Love Laughs at Andy Hardy (1946), as well as a leading role in Song of the Open Road (1944); loaned to Universal for The Beautiful Cheat and Senorita from the West (both 1945); and loaned to United Artists for Breakfast in Hollywood.
-Following being loaned out to Monogram Pictures for Suspense (1946) and The Guilty (1947), Granville informally retired from films, only appearing in Strike It Rich (1948) and Guilty of Treason (1950).
+However, the studio then relegated her to B-films such as Youth Runs Wild (1944) and The Truth About Murder (1946).
+She also continued to be lent out to other studios.
+For example, she was sent to MGM for two Andy Hardy films with Mickey Rooney, Andy Hardy's Blonde Trouble (1944) and Love Laughs at Andy Hardy (1946), as well as a leading role in Song of the Open Road (1944); to Universal for The Beautiful Cheat and Senorita from the West (both 1945); and to United Artists for Breakfast in Hollywood.
+Following being lent to Monogram Pictures for Suspense (1946) and The Guilty (1947), Granville informally retired from films, only appearing in Strike It Rich (1948) and Guilty of Treason (1950).

 1948–1988: Later career

 On February 5, 1947, Granville married Jack Wrather at the Bel-Air Hotel, having met him while he produced The Guilty.
 He formed the Wrather Corporation, and bought the rights to the characters from both The Lone Ranger and Lassie.
 Granville worked as a producer for several film and television productions featuring these characters, including the 1954 TV series Lassie.

 She appeared in the film version of The Lone Ranger in 1956, and made her final screen appearance in a cameo role in The Legend of the Lone Ranger (1981).
-Their children are daughters Molly and Linda, and sons Jack and Christopher.
-Jack and Molly were from Wrather's previous marriage to Mollie O'Daniel, a daughter of Governor of Texas and U.S. Senator W. Lee O'Daniel.
-Granville's marriage to Wrather lasted until Wrather's death in 1984, shortly after release of the movie The Magic of Lassie, a movie co-produced by Granville and starring Wrather's friend James Stewart.

-In 1949, she appeared with Rod Cameron in the comedy film Strike It Rich, filmed around Tyler, Kilgore, and Lindale in East Texas.
+Together, she and her husband had four children, two from Wrather's previous marriage to Mollie O'Daniel, a daughter of Governor of Texas and U.S. Senator W. Lee O'Daniel.
+Granville's marriage to Wrather lasted until Wrather's death in 1984, shortly after release of the movie The Magic of Lassie, co-produced by Granville and starring Wrather's friend James Stewart.
+In 1949, she appeared with Rod Cameron in the comedy film Strike It Rich.